slimbootloader/documentation/source/introduction/index.rst

     |SPN| supports source level debugging using UDK debug tool (via UART).
 Depending on the board configuration, developers can also debug |SPN| with Intel trace hub, secure debug token (if enabled) or memory buffers.

 Is Embedded Controller (EC) supported?
-    No. Different boards may have differenct EC or SuperIO.
+    No. Different boards may have different EC or SuperIO.
 Developers need implement the code for the target board.

 Does it support RTOS?
     |SPN| features loading x86 ELF executables in its payload stage.
 We have verified loading Open Source Zephyr RTOS (See :ref:`boot-zephyr`).